SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 # Exercise 1 - Enable Multi-Factor Authentication for applications

 In this exercise, we will show you how to enable Multi-Factor Authentication (MFA) using Time-based One-Time Passwords (TOTP) for application users.
 In general, we recommend to configure risk-based authentication methods, such as Multi-Factor Authentication, both for application users and for [platform users](https://help.sap.com/docs/btp/best-practices/basic-platform-concepts).
 Platform users are those that give access to the **SAP BTP Cockpit** and the **SAP Cloud Identity Services administration console**.
 However, in the trial version, it is not possible to set up a custom trust configuration for your BTP account on global account level, which would be required to configure your own Multi-Factor Authentication setup.
-For that reason we focus on enabling Multi-Factor Authentication for application users in this exercise.
+For that reason, we focus on enabling Multi-Factor Authentication for application users in this exercise.
 The configuration in the **SAP Cloud Identity Services administration console** is the same, only for a different application.
 You will use **SAP Build Apps** as application to configure risk-based authentication.

 :bulb: **What is Multi-Factor Authentication (MFA)?**